 Conveniently, Melissa & Doug sells a travel pack that includes Go Fish!, Old Maid and Rummy all featuring colorful gender-neutral graphics.

-Hasbro has a series of mini travel-size versions of its best-sellers.
+Hasbro has mini travel-size versions of its best-sellers.
 Most of them need a table for play, but they’re handy when you want an easy game everyone is familiar with, say at a family reunion or on vacation with friends.

-Try compact versions of Boggle, or Yahtzee.
+Try compact versions of Boggle, or Yahtzee to go.
 Or buy a four-pack that includes surprisingly complete compact versions of Clue, Monopoly, Connect 4 and Hungry Hippos.
-They should offer something for every age group traveling with you.
+They should offer something for every age you’re traveling with.

 Hasbro also has a very compact “roadtrip” edition of Battleship for two people sitting next to each other on a plane, train or the backseat of a car.
-Younger school-age kids usually like this guessing and strategy game.
+School-age kids up to age 10 or so like this guessing and strategy game.

 The purple Cow’s collection of travel-size games inludes bingo and tic-tac-toe for little kids and chess, backgammon and code-breaking for older kids and teens.
 They’re all magnetic and all come in slim, light cases you can tuck into bag.